Tshidiso-Mathabe/WorldSportsBetting.CurrencyExchange.WebAPI/README.md

 - Change your AppId - 'OpenExchangeRatesAPI:AppId' (you will see ADD_YOUR_APP_ID_HERE).

-- Change your ConnectionString password 'MySQLConnectionString:WSBCurrencyExchange' (you will see ADD_YOUR_CONNECTION_STRING_PASSWORD_HERE), I doubt we are using the same MySQL server instance paswword.
+- Change your ConnectionString password 'MySQLConnectionString:WSBCurrencyExchange' (you will see ADD_YOUR_CONNECTION_STRING_PASSWORD_HERE), I doubt we are using the same MySQL server instance password.
 Also check the connection string an verify if it is pointing to an existing MySQL server database.

 - Ensure Redis is pointing to the correct server